cnzdhs/computing-work/README.md

 The letters on this piece of paper
 Shows your dedication and motivation
-For us and us only, Dunmanians
+For us and us only, Dunmanian!

+Kind, compassionate, caring and helpful but sometimes gives us an earful